cancel

 • Support in general means activities provided/performed by the manufacturer to enhance, maintain or address issues with the software

 • Full Support in Technopedia's standard lifecycle stages ends as the End of Life (EOL) date is reached.
 In general, it means the level of support where the manufacturer provides/performs all support activities with no exception.
-It's usually associated with current/active versions of the product only.
+It's usually associated with current/active versions of the product release only.

 • Anything beyond Full Support in Technopedia's standard lifecycle stages indicates that the manufacturer only provides/performs select support activities.
 Any types of exceptions, for example, limited support for bug-fixes or security remediation only with no new features/enhancements, indicates the level of support beyond Full Support--the support is limited, partial, and no longer full.
 This level of support ends as the End of Support (EOS) or Obsolete date is reached.